Counseling Awareness Month 2026 – Trends to Watch in the Field

 Payment parity is predictably unpopular among insurance providers, which prefer to pay providers less when possible—or as Robert Bell, head of the Nebraska Insurance Federation words it, “[They] prefer the flexibility to continue to negotiate telehealth rates separately.”

 Lobbyists for insurance companies want to see state legislation like LB 256, Nebraska’s payment parity bill, shot down.
 However, 2023 was a good year for advocates of the movement.
 In 2023, Colorado, Hawaii, and Nevada each passed state legislation mandating payment parity.
-Now, most states have implemented some kind of parity legislation (leaving 21 still without any related legislation in place.)
+Now, most states have implemented some kind of parity legislation (leaving 21 still without any related legislation in place).

-Hopefully, more states will consider writing similar laws in coming years to ensure that telehealth continues to be a ubiquitous option for clients who depend on it.
+Hopefully, more states will consider writing similar laws in the coming years to ensure that telehealth continues to be a ubiquitous option for clients who depend on it.